Visiting Scholars and Work Visas

 All O-1A petitions require prior clearance from the WMU Export Control Committee in the Office of Research and Innovation.
 Contact @email or (269) 387-8293 before proceeding.

-Premium processing guarantees USCIS review within 15 calendar days for an additional fee (beyond attorney/filing costs).
-Contact International Student and Scholar Services (I3S) for details.
+Premium processing guarantees US Citizen and Immigration Services (USCIS) review within 15 calendar days for an additional fee (beyond attorney and filing costs).
+Contact International Student and Scholar Services for details.
+You can reach us at oiss-info@wmich.edu.

-4. USCIS processing: Standard or premium; Haenicke Institute liaises throughout.
+4. US Citizen and Immigration Services processing: Standard or premium; Haenicke Institute liaises throughout.

 Departments must use official WMU forms when requesting O-1 sponsorship for an employee.